samkravitz/kravitz.dev/_posts/2025-12-21-memory-layout-in-pokemon.md

 categories: programming gaming
 ---
 ## Introduction
 Pokemon was a staple of my childhood.
-I got lost in these games for hours, capturing and training up my friendly monsters.
-Apart from being core memories, these games also ignited my spark of curiosity for computing.
+I got lost in these games for hours, capturing and training my team of monsters.
+Beyond the nostalgia, these games also ignited my curiosity for computing.
 How did games get made?
 How do they work?
 How is my pokemon team represented in code, and persisted in between rebooting the game?
 I wanted to answer these questions, for science, and definitely *not* as an excuse to revisit these games.
 Let's dig in.

 ## The Pokemon Data Structure (Pokemon Red/Blue/Yellow)
 In Generation I, where the series began back in 1998, the 64 byte [data structure](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_data_structure_(Generation_I)) holds all the data that makes a Pokemon, well, a Pokemon.

-The structure is layed out like this:
+The structure is laid out like this:
 ![Gen I Data Structure Layout](/assets/posts/memory_layout_in_pokemon/memory_layout.png)

 Modelling this data structure in a language like C is trivial: